-The SST38VF6401/6402/6403/6404 contain Common Flash Memory Interface (CFI) information that describes the characteristics of the device.
-In order to enter the CFI Query mode, the system can either write a one-byte sequence using a standard CFI Query Entry command, or a three-bye sequence using the SST CFI Query Entry command.
-A comparison of these two commands is shown in Table 11.
+The SST38VF6401B/6402B/6403B/6404B contain Common Flash Memory Interface (CFI) information that describes the characteristics of the device.
+In order to enter the CFI Query mode, the system can write a one-byte sequence using a standard CFI Query Entry command.
 Once the device enters the CFI Query mode, the system can read CFI data at the addresses given in Tables 13 through 16.

 The system must write the CFI Exit command to return to Read mode.
 Note that the CFI Exit command is ignored during an internal Program or Erase operation.
-See Table 11 for software command codes, Figures 17 and 18 for timing waveform, and Figures 27 and 28 for flowcharts.
+See Table 11 for software command codes, Figures 16 and 17 for timing waveform, and Figures 26 and 27 for flowcharts.